-The Regional Clinical Services Manager (Administrator I), using expertise and knowledge gained through a professional certification or licensure in the human services field will work within the Clinical Services' Office of Systems Integration and Community Liaison at the Behavioral Health Administration (BHA).
+The Regional Clinical Services Manager, using expertise and knowledge gained through a professional certification or licensure in the human services field will work within the Clinical Services Office of Systems Integration and Community Liaison at the Behavioral Health Administration (BHA).
 This position is involved in the planning, design, development, and implementation of clinical services grants to local jurisdictions and providing direct oversight and monitoring of clinical services within an assigned region in the State of Maryland.
 This includes oversight of services through contracts and Interagency Agreements with local behavioral health authorities, core service agencies, local addiction authorities, local health departments and community behavioral health providers and universities.
-The Regional Clinical Services Manager will conduct site visits to monitor LAA's, LBH's and CSA's for compliance with BHA's conditions of awards to ensure that services have been effectively rendered.
+The Regional Clinical Services Manager conducts site visits to monitor LAA's, LBHA's and CSA's for compliance with BHA's conditions of awards to ensure that services have been effectively rendered.
 This position reviews and assists in the development of the Administration's policies regarding effective programmatic and fiscal practices and provides recommendations to clinical program staff regarding contract deliverables, corrective action plans, retraction of funding, and carry-over request.
 This position is responsible for analyzing data and critiquing statewide management initiatives to ensure that such initiatives are in compliance with Behavioral Health Administration's policies and appropriate practices.
-This position will participate in the review of the local behavioral health plans and make recommendations and policy changes.
-This senior level position will also provide technical assistance and delivering training of state, county and program level staff in the area of best practices for monitoring mental health and substance use intervention, treatment and recovery services and developing performance standards.
-This position will be responsible for working collaboratively with BHA's System Management, Finance and Fiscal Management, Compliance, and Quality Improvement, Local Planning and Management, Beacon Health Options, and the offices within Clinical Services.
+This position participates in the review of the local behavioral health plans and makes recommendations and policy changes.
+This senior level position also provides technical assistance and delivers training of state, county and program level staff in the area of best practices for monitoring mental health and substance use intervention, treatment and recovery services and developing performance standards.
+This position is responsible for working collaboratively with BHA's System Management, Finance and Fiscal Management, Compliance, and Quality Improvement, Local Planning and Management, Beacon Health Options, and the offices within Clinical Services.
 This position also provides technical assistance, education and guidance to local advisory councils that are mandated by SB 194.

 Education: A Bachelor's degree from an accredited college or university.